Conway triangle notation

 In geometry, the Conway triangle notation simplifies and clarifies the algebraic expression of various trigonometric relationships in a triangle.
-Using the symbol $S$ for twice the triangle's area, the symbol $S_\varphi$ is defined to mean $S$ times the cotangent of any arbitrary angle $\varphi$.
+Using the symbol S for twice the triangle's area, the symbol S_{φ} is defined to mean S times the cotangent of any arbitrary angle φ.

-The notation is named after English mathematician John Horton Conway, who promoted its use, but essentially the same notation (using $p$ instead of $S$) can be found in an 1894 paper by Spanish mathematician Juan Jacobo Durán Loriga.
+The notation is named after English mathematician John Horton Conway, who promoted its use, but essentially the same notation (using p instead of S) can be found in an 1894 paper by Spanish mathematician Juan Jacobo Durán Loriga.

 Definition

 Given a reference triangle whose sides are a, b and c and whose corresponding internal angles are A, B, and C then the Conway triangle notation is simply represented as follows: